tluyben/redis-sentinel-proxy/README.md

 - Ensure your Redis Sentinel setup is properly configured with authentication
 - The proxy needs to be able to reach all sentinel servers
 - Client applications connect to the proxy as if it were a regular Redis instance
+- By default, the proxy binds to all interfaces (0.0.0.0).
+Use the -bind flag to restrict to specific interfaces

 ## 🐛 Troubleshooting